Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Introduction

 for all $u\in H^{10}(\mathbb{R}^3)$ that are divergence-free in the distributional sense, and such that, for some Schwartz divergence-free initial vector field $u_0$, there is no global-in-time solution to

 Moreover, if $T$ is the time of first blowup, then the closed set $S_T$ has Hausdorff dimension at most $5-4\alpha$. \end{theorem}

-The main thrust of our paper is proving a general partial regularity result for a family of pseudodifferential equations of "Navier-Stokes type".
-Then proving Theorem \ref{MAINMAIN} amounts to finding an equation in the family admitting a finite-time singularity.
-The proof of our partial regularity theorem will be in Section 2, and we describe it in more detail here.
-First we define a certain class of bilinear operators.
+The partial regularity portion of Theorem \ref{MAINMAIN} follows from a more general partial regularity theorem for a family of pseudodifferential equations of "Navier-Stokes type".
+Then, proving Theorem \ref{MAINMAIN} amounts to finding an equation in the family admitting a finite-time singularity.
+The proof of our partial regularity theorem will be in Section 2, and we now describe it in more detail.
+First we define a certain class $\mathfrak{B}$ of bilinear operators.

 \begin{definition} We call a symmetric bilinear operator $B$ $\textbf{amenable}$ if and only if: \begin{enumerate} \item $B$ is defined for Schwartz vector fields \item $B$ satisfies the Cancellation Identity: